Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 “Fixing” IT Assets for Better IT Inventory Management in Distributed Environments

 The key to better IT inventory management for distributed — and often mobile — IT assets is to accept the mobile nature of the assets.
 In doing so, you free yourself from thinking about attaching them to a fixed aisle, cabinet, or rack as data center assets are so fixed, and allow yourself instead to attach them to something that is, by nature, “fixed,” yet still mobile — the owner.
+Leveraging mobile device management solutions further enhances this approach, making it easier to track, secure, and manage IT assets wherever they go.

 This provides some great controls for those responsible for IT inventory management.
 Attaching distributed mobile assets to an owner has the benefit of greatly improving the reliability of the tracking of that IT asset, including the ready auditing of that distributed mobile asset.
 It also provides process controls, which help ensure responsibility for these types of assets and so eliminates, or at least minimizes, their unrecoverable loss.